 GlobalSkin’s communities include:

-GlobalSkin has been actively working this year to establish a community of patient organization for atopic eczema patients worldwide.
+GlobalSkin is actively working with patient organizations that support atopic eczema patients worldwide.
 Projects include the launch of

 GlobalSkin hosted a European Patient Organizations Community meeting in September 2018 in Paris bringing together patient leaders from across Europe to discuss challenges and opportunities currently faced in this region.
 As 40% of GlobalSkin Members are located in Europe, the objective was to have an open discussion on where opportunities exist to improve advocacy for skin patients in Europe.
 We invite all European patient organizations to connect with GlobalSkin as we continue to build support programs our European Member Organizations.